Last Updated on

 Fiber, iron, protein, magnesium, potassium, zinc, copper, manganese, phosphorus, and vitamins B1, B3, and B5.

-Extreme bloating and gas when eating too much legumes.
+Extreme bloating and gas when overeating legumes.
 Chipotle may not seem like an ideal date dinner.
-Although then contain so much nutrients, all of it may not be absorbed by the body, in fact maybe only a very little bit, so it is dead nutrient.
+They contain so many nutrients, all of it may not be absorbed by the body, in fact maybe only a tiny bit, so it is dead nutrient.

 5. Desserts and Snacks